-We have audited the financial statements of the Police and Crime Commissioner for North Yorkshire (and Group) for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Movement in Reserve Statement (Group), Movement in Reserve Statement (PCC), the Comprehensive Income and Expenditure Statement (Group), the Comprehensive Income and Expenditure Statement (PCC), the Balance Sheet (PCC), the Cash Flow Statement (Group and PCC), the Police Pension Fund Account, and notes to the financial statements, including the summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+We have audited the financial statements of the Police, Fire and Crime Commissioner for North Yorkshire (PFCC) and Group for the year ended 31 March 2019, which comprise the PFCC and Group Comprehensive Income and Expenditure Statements, the PFCC and Group Movement in Reserves Statements, the PFCC and Group Balance Sheets, the PFCC and Group Cash Flow Statements, the Group Police Pension Fund Account and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.

-In our opinion the financial statements: give a true and fair view of the financial position of the Police and Crime Commissioner for North Yorkshire (and Group) as at 31 March 2018 and of its expenditure and income for the year then ended; and have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+In our opinion, the financial statements:

+- give a true and fair view of the financial position of Police, Fire and Crime Commissioner for North Yorkshire and Group as at 31st March 2019 and of the expenditure and income for the year then ended; and - have been properly prepared in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.